tale-lang/tale/README.md

 </div>

 ## Status
-The language is on very pre-pre-pre alpha stage.
+The language is on very alpha stage.
 It has ideological foundation, syntax design for a bunch of features and approximate roadmap.

 ## Install
 There is no way to install the language yet as it's not implemented.
 But you can play with the latest version using these steps.